Your Making Tax Digital for VAT questions answered (even the difficult ones)

 1. What is MTD for VAT?

 MTD for VAT is the first major phase in the Making Tax Digital initiative, the government’s plan to make tax administration more effective, more efficient and easier for taxpayers through the introduction of a fully digital tax system.
-VAT-registered businesses with VATable sales above the VAT threshold are required to digitally record their bookkeeping and submit VAT returns using MTD-compatible accounting software.
-All VAT returns have to be filed through HMRC’s new MTD APIs (the interfaces that enable accounting systems to communicate with HMRC’s systems) instead of through the existing portal.
+It first required certain VAT-registered businesses to keep digital records and use MTD-compatible software to submit their VAT returns electronically.
+The scope of MTD for VAT expanded on 1st April 2022 and all VAT-registered businesses are now required to follow these rules.

 2. When did MTD for VAT begin?